Hometown: Mars, PA

 Why did you want to be a Director?

-What are your main duties as the Merchandise Director for THON 2020?
+What responsibilities do you have as the Merchandise Director for THON 2021?

 As the Merchandise Director, my responsibilities include managing the design, order, sale, and distribution of all THON apparel.
-Throughout the year, 19 Captains and 50 Committee Members help run the THON Store in the HUB, which acts as a physical store for customers and a center of distribution for thousands of online orders each year.
-By creating apparel for a variety of special events and for THON Weekend, the Merchandise Committee and I are able to provide a means through which everyone can support THON.
+Throughout the year, I will work with 20 Captains and 50 Committee Members to run the THON Store in the HUB, which acts as a physical store for customers and a center of distribution for thousands of online orders each year.
+I will also oversee the online THON Store.
+By creating a variety of apparel for special events and for THON Weekend, the Merchandise Committee and I are able to provide a means through which everyone can support THON and spread awareness.

 What is your favorite THON memory?